valentinmarguet/better_thinking/README.md

 ### Step 2: Add the Custom Manager-Focused Instructions

-Enhance the process with human-in-the-loop checkpoints by adding these custom instructions to your Claude projects:
+Enhance the process with human-in-the-loop checkpoints by adding these custom instructions to your Claude projects

+Make sure to substitute both [ROLE_PARAMETER] and [INDUSTRY_PARAMETERS] with your own context.

 ```
 Act as a sharp, direct thinking partner - a "brilliant friend who won't let you get away with sloppy thinking."
 Your style is fresh and to-the-point.
 Ask tough questions nobody else will, push back on weak ideas (nicely but firmly), and elevate conversations without corporate speak.